 ORIGAMI FOR KIDS

-Children are becoming addicted to electronic gadgets, ever more than before.
+Children are becoming addicted to electronic gadgets, even more than before.
 They should take more part in physical activities or other curriculums.
 The best way to engage kids from a very young age is by folding papers.
-Origami does not require a minimum age to get started with.
-Kids from elementary or secondary grades can make models by origami.
+Origami does not require a minimum age to get started.
+Kids from elementary or secondary grades can make models with origami.
 There are loads of easy origami for kids, like a simple cat or bunnies.
 There are some difficult or tricky ones for kids too.
-Kids can enjoy creating models in pass time, during their school breaks.
+Kids can enjoy creating models to pass time, during their school breaks.
 For children, it has the following benefits:

 - Fine Motor Skills- The process of folding paper is usually assumed to train the child’s motor skills.
 It aids in shaping the child’s thoughts and emotions.